lifeisstillgood/softwaremind/docs/conceptchapters/chunks/programmable_society.rst

 This may come from fairer sharing of wealth produced, as well as increasing the wealth in total.
 Yea that sounds socialist, but before you have a knee jerk reaction tell me if millions in poverty is a good thing? no it's not.  and that's how we have organised the world, dictators and oppression, segregation and suppression

+measure cohesion vs morale for an organisation.  morale is mission, cohesion is infra-group identity